-With Cloud DLP, you can classify and de-identify sensitive data in batches and in real time.
+With Sensitive Data Protection, you can classify and de-identify sensitive data in batches and in real time.
 Classification is the process of identifying sensitive information and deciding what type it is.
 This document discusses where you can employ these de-identification techniques and shows how you can use a proxy to accomplish these tasks.

 The following diagram illustrates the scenario outlined in this document.

 - Data is stored at rest in Cloud Storage.
 For example, data that is received from a partner.